Project-Based Learning Opportunities

 A student who has academic and social success is less likely to indulge in drug and alcohol abuse.
 This success carries over into other areas of a young man’s life.
 As a result, vocational training plays a vital role in helping our students maintain healthy, balanced lifestyles.

 How Is the Vocational Training Incorporated Into the Curriculum?

 Lakeside Academy is committed to investing in the academic success of our students.
-Because of our partnership with Minnesota public school districts, we offer fully accredited classes.
+Because of our partnership with Minnesota public school districts, we offer fully-accredited classes.
 All instruction takes place on campus.
-Once enrolled, your son receives project-based, classroom and online instruction at our institution.
+Once enrolled, your son receives project-based, classroom and customized e-learning instruction at our institution.
 We maintain small classrooms so each student receives as much individualized attention as possible, so the teacher to student ratio is normally 1:10 or less.

 Even though many of our enrollees have below average grades, we provide a learning environment that nurtures their academic and intellectual growth.
 Our approach involves positive behavioral strategies, self-paced learning, and individualized lesson plans.
 This often results in drastic improvements in academic achievement.

 Our curriculum is designed to provide robust learning experiences for students.
 With that in mind, we offer several project-based learning activities for your son to participate in while enrolled at Lakeside Academy.
 These include: